Projects & Collaborations

 Contact the RLR VA Research Administration regarding VA R&DC approval prior to opening a study with the IU IRB:

 Standard Pricing Schedule for Industry Sponsored Clinical Research Studies:

 A schedule of recommended fees for industry funded clinical research studies is available to Indiana University School of Medicine and Indiana University Health researchers.

-The fee schedule serves as guidance to assist in the development of budgets for industry funded clinical research studies by
+The fee schedule serves as a guide to assist in the development of budgets for industry-funded clinical research studies by

 - Providing a consistent starting point for budget negotiations with sponsors.

 - Ensuring research teams more accurately estimate time/resources required for research activities.

 - Offering a fee schedule to develop a budget based on study complexity.